9 Declarations [dcl.dcl]

 — end example]

-• Otherwise, if the initialization is direct-initialization, or if it is copy-initialization where the cv-unqualified version of the source type is the same class as, or a derived class of, the class of the destination, constructors are considered.
+• Otherwise, if the initialization is direct-initialization, or if it is copy-initialization where the cv-unqualified version of the source type is the same as or is derived from the class of the destination type, constructors are considered.

 The applicable constructors are enumerated ([over.match.ctor]), and the best one is chosen through overload resolution ([over.match]).